santiagosayshey/santiagosayshey/README.md

 #### Here are some fun facts about me:
 - I (la la) love the Pixies 🎶.
 I have every studio album in every available format (Vinyl, CD, SACD, Cassette), as well as their live albums, EPs, singles, and (almost) all their bootlegs.
 [Here's me](https://www.instagram.com/p/Cl6DFJ2onbs/?hl=en) at the bottom right front row of the Thebby at their Adelaide show in 2022! 🤘
-- My online username is inspired by the Pixies!
-Joey **Santiago** is their lead guitarist and a personal hero of mine. **Hey** is my favourite song by them.
-Hence, Santiago .. says ...
-Hey! 🎸
 - My programming rabbit hole started in my final year of high school when I discovered open directories after trying to find Game of Thrones episodes online.
 That led to me discovering Plex, trackers, automation, and finally, programming.
 It's a bit of a backwards journey, but I'm glad it happened this way 👨‍💻.
 - I'm a vocal advocate for all things mental health 🧠💚.
 I often talk (and write) about my journey to help others.
 - I host a local Plex Server for friends and family and use 0 streaming services.
 Not even Spotify! 🎥🏠